Asa Gosman testifies as Montauk fisherman's trial focuses on false fishing counts

 "We were scared the government was going to find them," Asa Gosman said.
 "It was a big mistake."

-Under questioning by Winkler's lawyer Richard Levitt Wednesday, Asa Gosman admitted Gosman's "regularly" bought "under the table" fish from six to 12 other fishermen between 2014 and 1017, paying cash and not reporting it as required.
+Under questioning by Winkler's attorney Richard Levitt on Wednesday, Asa Gosman admitted that Gosman's "regularly" bought "under the table" fish from six to 12 other fishermen between 2014 and 2017, paying cash and not reporting it as required.
 He said it was "possible some of it would go to Fulton" Fish Market.

 The 13 family members who own the Gosman enterprise in Montauk were all "upset" when they learned of his dealings and indictment, Asa Gosman said.
 The land and businesses have been on the market for as much as $45 million.